WWPPC/WWPPC-server/docs/README.md

 * `SMTP_USER`: SMTP service username (email server)
 * `SMTP_PASS`: SMTP service password (email server)
-* `GRADER_PASS`: Global grader password, can be any string `db-cert.pem`, which allows you to connect to the database securely
+* `GRADER_PASS`: Global grader password, can be any string

 There are also other environment variables, like `SERVE_STATIC` and `DEBUG_MODE`, which are temporary overrides for [config](config/README.md) options.

+Also create `db-cert.pem`, which is necessary to connect to the database securely.

 Both of these should be in `#backend` channel on Discord, so you can just copy them in.